 When you are selecting your program choices in the Friedman application, you will just need to indicate that you are applying to the dual degree program for the MPH.
 Application requirements remain the same for dual-degree applicants, however you will be asked to submit a personal statement referencing your interest in the dual-degree MS in Nutrition/MPH program specifically.

 After you have submitted a complete application to the Friedman Admissions Office, your application and supporting materials will be shared with the Public Health Admissions Committee for review.

 Applying for the MPH as a Current Friedman School Student

-If you have already begun your degree program at the Friedman School and want to apply for the combined degree program as a current student, you will need to submit a short application to the PHPD Admissions Office.
+If you have already begun your degree program at the Friedman School and want to apply for the dual degree program as a current student, you will need to submit a short application to the Public Health Admissions Office.

 College Biology, or its equivalent, is a prerequisite to graduate from our MPH program.
 Students who do not have this will normally be expected to take such a course by the end of their first fall semester.
-As Tufts MPH students, they can satisfy this requirement by taking our 0.5 credit Public Health Biology course offered each fall.
+Tufts MPH students can satisfy this requirement by taking our 0.5 credit Public Health Biology course, offered each fall.
 Enrolling at another college or university to take an undergraduate level biology course before the end of their first fall semester with us is also acceptable.